WHO WE ARE

 Barb Doyle - Marketing Coordinator

-2022 Board of Directors
+2023 Board of Directors

 Cheryl Edwards, RN - Secretary

 Andrew LeGrant - Treasurer

 Eileen Cain, LCSW

 95% of Americans are in favor of being a donor but only 54% are registered.
+Help increase that statistic.

 Donate Life Connecticut membership shall be open to all persons interested in contributing to the coalition's objectives.
 DLC shall not establish restrictions or qualifications for general membership based on, but not limited to, sex, age, race, religious creed, nationality, ancestry, marital status, familial status, sexual orientation, physical and/or mental disability, lawful source of income, professional training, or experience.